Notify me

 “Harrods Brompton Road 09” By Edwardx.
 Details and license here.

-The Victorian era fostered the growth of established department stores like Harrods (founded in 1834) and Selfridges (opened in 1909), setting new standards in retail and customer service, and are now famous globally
+The Victorian era fostered the growth of established department stores like Harrods (founded in 1834) and Selfridges (opened in 1909), setting new standards in retail and customer service, which are now famous globally

 Founded in 1865, John Lewis began as a small drapery shop and has since evolved into a renowned department store chain, admired for its commitment to quality, customer service, and the co-ownership model.
 They have also owned Waitrose supermarkets, since 1937, well known and loved in the UK for quality foods.